ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 To showcase this, let's create a `SetWarStatus` method that set the `WarStatus.IsAtWar` to the specified value.

 > It is important to note that the result will not be reflected when calling the `ReadAllWarStatusOf` method.
-> In a real scenario you would have a data source of some sort.
+> In a real scenario, you would have a data source of some sort.
 > This is out of the scope of the current article.
-> If you find it harder to follow this way, feel free to leave me a comment and I will create another code sample.
+> If you find it harder to follow this way, feel free to leave me a comment, and I will see what I can do.

 First of all, what do we want?